Sleep

 Sleeping Sinhalese boy, Sri Lanka.
 (Photo copyright © by Kaj Halberg)

 In 1988, together with other Danish bird watchers, I participated in a research trip to investigate the occurrence of waders along the Tanzanian coast.
-This trip is related in detail on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.
+Our adventures on this trip are related on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.

 Danish biologist Ib Krag Petersen assumes an alternative resting position on board our research boat Gaia Quest.
 (Photo copyright © by Kaj Halberg)